Read Time: 8 minutes

 The short answer: yes!

-Pine pollen is rich in amino acids, minerals, vitamins, enzymes, and flavonoids (1).
+For two thousand years, pine pollen has been a longevity tonic in traditional Chinese medicine.
+The golden powder is a "micronutrient storeroom," rich in amino acids, minerals, vitamins, enzymes, and flavonoids (1).
 In this article, you'll learn the nutritional benefits of pine pollen and the top five ways pine pollen can support health.

 What is Pine Pollen?